oracle/rwloadsim/docs/ERRORLIST.md

 A control loop must have either stop or count specified exactly once.

 ### RWL-062 warning: "cannot determine if PL/SQL started transaction on '%s'; commit executed"
-After executing a PL/SQL block, you need an explicit commit or rollback.
+After executing a PL/SQL block when the client version is 11.2, you need an explicit commit or rollback.

 ### RWL-063 warning: "the empty argument list is missing in %s()"
 The function you are calling should be followed by an empty argument list.